zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     > **Note**: If creation fails, you may need to select **Advanced settings** and specify the subscription, region and resource group for the new storage account.

-4. After a moment, you will receive a message that you have successfully requested a Cloud Shell, and be presented with a PS Azure prompt.
+4. After a moment, a message that you have successfully requested a Cloud Shell appears, and a PS Azure prompt is displayed.

     ![In the Azure Cloud Shell dialog, a message is displayed that requesting a Cloud Shell succeeded, and the PS Azure prompt is displayed.](media/cloud-shell-ps-azure-prompt.png "Azure Cloud Shell")

-5. At the prompt, you will retrieve the public IP address of the SqlServer2008 VM, which you will use to connect to the database on that server.
+5. At the prompt, retrieve the public IP address of the SqlServer2008 VM, which is used to connect to the database on that server.
 Enter the following PowerShell command, **replacing hands-on-lab-SUFFIX** with your resource group name:

     ```powershell
     az vm list-ip-addresses -g hands-on-lab-SUFFIX -n SqlServer2008 --output table